GuilhermeRozenblat/claude-usage-monitor-mac/SECURITY.md

 ## Sandbox

-O app não usa App Sandbox porque precisa atualizar `~/.claude/settings.json`, manter arquivos em Application Support e executar uma status line anterior.
-Não execute o instalador com `sudo`.
+The app does not use the App Sandbox because it needs to update `~/.claude/settings.json`, keep files in Application Support, and run a previous status line.
+Do not run the installer with `sudo`.

-## Remoção
+## Removal

-`uninstall.command` restaura a status line anterior, encerra o processo, remove o bundle de `~/Applications` e apaga somente o diretório de dados do monitor.
+`uninstall.command` restores the previous status line, terminates the process, removes the bundle from `~/Applications`, and deletes only the monitor's data directory.

-Para o checklist operacional de release, consulte [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md).
+For the operational release checklist, see [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md).